ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Privacy {#sec-cons-privacy}

-Often, a TPM will host cryptographic keys for both the kernel and userspace of a local operating system but a Presenter may only represents a single user or application.
+Some HSMs have the capacity of supporting cryptographic keys controlled by separate entities referred to as "tenants", and when the HSM is used in that mode it is referred to as a multi-tenant configuration.

-Similarly, a single enterprise-grade Hardware Security Module will often host cryptographic keys for an entire multi-tenant cloud service and the Presenter or Receiver or Recipient belongs only to a single tenant.
-For example the HSM backing a TLS-terminating loadbalancer fronting thousands of un-related web domains.
+For example, an enterprise-grade HSM in a large multi-tenant cloud service could host TLS keys fronting multiple un-related web domains.
+Providing evidence for attesting attributes of any one of the keys would involve a Presenter that could potentially access any of the hosted keys.
-In these cases, disclosing that two different keys reside on the same hardware, or in some cases even disclosing the existance of a given key, let alone its attributes, to an unauthorized party would constitute an egregious privacy violation.
+In such a case, private violations could occur if the Presenter was to disclose information that does not relate to the subject key.

-Implementions SHOULD be careful to avoid over-disclosure of information, for example by authenticating the Presenter as described in {{sec-cons-auth-the-presenter}} and only returning results for keys and envirnments for which it is authorized.
+Implementers SHOULD be careful to avoid over-disclosure of information, for example by authenticating the Presenter as described in {{sec-cons-auth-the-presenter}} and only returning results for keys and environments for which it is authorized.
 In absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the TbsPkixEvidence of the request inside a PkixEvidence signed with a certificate belonging to the Presenter.

 Furthermore, enterprise and cloud-services grade HSMs SHOULD support the full set of attestation request functionality described in {{sec-reqs}} so that Presenters can fine-tune the content of a PKIX evidence such that it is appropriate for the intended Verifier.